Naturdragon/laddergame/README.md

 Additionally, Lisa Freund was unable to commit her code in the early stages of programming, so Marko Zdravkovic committed it for her on his device.

 TODO (as an add-on after the project has concluded):
-1. More animations to enhance the overall aesthetic of the game. (playFallWaterfall + end animations)
+1. More animations to enhance the overall aesthetic of the game. (playFallWaterfall + end animations; Mateo)
-2. Implement possibility to use ladders/snakes if negative fields are rolled with die
+2. Implement possibility to use ladders/snakes if negative fields are rolled with die (Aleyna)
-3. Correct crossing with new branch (von Martin Schindler)
+3. Correct crossing with new branch, movePlayer() (Martin)
-4. Invert images when going left
+4. Spread out characters in bowl once finishing game (Lisa)
-5. Spread out characters in bowl once finishing game
+5. Make it possible to play full-screen (Marko)
-6. Make it possible to play full-screen
+6. (Invert images when going left)

 BUGS:
 1. Crossing fields don't work well when rolling negative numbers (Ist man beispielsweise bei field302, würfelt mit Diva eine -3, so wird man nur bis field301 zurückgesetzt & man kann nicht auf field208 gebracht werden.)